LizethLino/lwl-IT265-002/docs/game-treatment.md

 -->
 Try to make each tile unique by adding notches or unique symbols.
 For example, instead of the one-use tiles all being squares with a different symbol, they should all have an imprinted symbol that can be felt by a blind player to identify them.
 Perhaps an accompanying app to tell you what certain cards are.
 The character cards are of varying races, sexualities, and circumstances although it might not be immediately apparent.
 Some that come to mind are nonbinary characters, lesbian characters, divorced characters, etc.

+We can eventually update the tile cards to have displays of the area they represent (kingdom, ruins, etc)
 ---

 ## Core Gameplay Mechanics